AngeloGaeta1990/Password_generator/README.md

      ![Default password settings](/media/default_password.png)

-     - If the user selects "yes" again, the algorithm generates a password with the default settings.
+     - If the user selects `yes` again, the algorithm generates a password with the default settings.
      - The user can choose whether to keep this password.
-If they answer "yes," the algorithm proceeds to the next steps.
-If they answer "no," a new password is generated with the same default settings.
+If they answer `yes`, the algorithm proceeds to the next steps.
+If they answer `no`, a new password is generated with the same default settings.

 5. ### Edit Default Settings